knxd/knxd/README.md

     cd ..
     sudo dpkg -i knxd_*.deb knxd-tools_*.deb

+Additions for other Linux versions are very welcome.

+On MacOS or Windows, please use a Linux VM.
+I have no way to test OS-specific patches.

 ### Test failures

 The build script runs a comprehensive set of tests to make sure that knxd actually works.
-It obviously can't test codee talking to directly-connected hardware, but the core parts are exercised.
+It obviously can't test code talking to directly-connected hardware, but the core parts are exercised.

 If the test fails: